 - I stay in character and play the part.

 - I go above and beyond.

 Beneath each of these were specific behaviors like “Smile” and “Look approachable” for the first one listed.
-Moreover, They identified specific actions expected as well of Leaders, and the behaviors that tier up to those actions.
+Moreover, they identified specific actions expected of Leaders as well, and the behaviors that tier up to those actions.
 This was critical, in that having a great Guest experience requires having management supporting that experience.